fleemaja/ruby_chess/README.md

 ##To Play:

-+ Download the zip of the full project, navigate to the project directory, and type:
+Download the zip of the full project, navigate to the project directory, and type:

     ruby game.rb

 to play.

++ To castle select the king as your "from position" and the rook as your "to position".

++ For en passant choose your pawn as your "from position" and the opponent's pawn as your "to position".

 + Please note Ruby Chess relies on the colorize gem in order to work.
 Ensure this gem is installed before running.

-to install the colorize gem:
++ To install the colorize gem:

     gem install colorize

-+ To castle select the king as your "from position" and the rook as your "to position".

-+ For en passant choose your pawn as your "from position" and the opponent's pawn as your "to position".